lngng/moDSTogether/README.md

 **Q: Are there any restrictions?**

 The project is supported by including this document, please include it in its entirety.
-You may rename it or move it anywhere within your repository.
-If you have ideas on how to improve it, please get in touch.
+You may rename it or move it anywhere within the repository.
+If you have ideas on how to improve it, please contact raposo.ryan@gmail.com

-You can participate with assurance that your content is your own.
+You can participate with assurance that your original content is your own.
 I do not, and will not seek to make claims of ownership with regards to the original creations of others.
 Do not distribute in attempts to monetize.
 No additional liability.

-Please also be respectful of Klei's guidelines surrounding mods.
+Please be respectful of Klei's guidelines surrounding mods.
 They deserve it.
 Note that Klei is not associated with this project.

 ## Installing Git